rla2892/my-eslint/README.md

 This repository contains a custom `.eslintrc.js` configuration file that stores linting rules meant to be reused across multiple projects.
 The goal of this project is to provide a centralized location for maintaining consistent code quality standards.

+## Why `.js` Instead of JSON?

+The `.eslintrc.js` format is used because JavaScript files allow for comments, unlike JSON.
+This enables us to add explanations, clarifications, or documentation directly within the configuration file, making it easier to understand and maintain the lint rules.

 ## Purpose

 The primary objective of this project is to: